timhowgego/Aquius/README.md

 ### Option

 An optional key `option` may contain an `Object` with the same structure as the [Configuration](#configuration) second argument of `aquius.init()`, described earlier.
 Keys `id`, `dataset`, `network` and `translation` are ignored, all in their own way redundant.
-It is recommended to set a sensible initial User State for the map (map view, _here_ click), but can also be used to apply Styling (color, scale), or even control the User Interface or set alternative base mapping.
+It is recommended to set a sensible initial User State for the map (map view, _here_ click), but this key can also be used to apply Styling (color, scale), or even control the User Interface or set alternative base mapping.
 The `option` key only takes precedence over Aquius' defaults, not over valid hash or Configuration options.

 ### Network